osnathy/AudioEmotionRecognition/README.md

         Run execute_statistical_calculation.py

-        Output : NOT ready yet
+        Output : NOT READY YET

     5. Train Classifier model (in our implementation we train Random Forest Classifier instead of Extream Machine)